 Scalability

 Whenever there is a peak stage, one needs more resources to capitalize on the time.
 Once the demand peaks, the user is left with unwanted resources, which metaphorically collect dust.
 In day-to-day life, it is like having an unmown lawn.
 To maintain it, you get a lawnmower and restore the lawn to its beauty.
-But once the job is done, you must tuck away the lawnmower until the next mowing session.
+But once the job is done, you have to tuck away the lawnmower until the next mowing session.

 Instead, you don’t have the lawnmower in the cloud and don’t wish to have it around unless you need it.
 You can borrow tools from your neighbors to do the job.
 Once the job’s done, you can return it, and with that approach, you don’t have to own a resource you only need during certain times.